Yifang-Qin/Yifang-Qin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a PhD. student under the supervision of Prof. [Ming Zhang](https://scholar.google.com/citations?user=LbzoQBsAAAAJ) at the school of computer science, [Peking University](https://www.pku.edu.cn/).
-Before that, I have received my B.S. degree at school of EECS, Peking University in 2023.
+Yifang Qin (覃义方) is currently a PhD. student under the supervision of Prof. [Ming Zhang](https://scholar.google.com/citations?user=LbzoQBsAAAAJ) at the school of computer science, [Peking University](https://www.pku.edu.cn/).
+Before that, he has received his B.S. degree at school of EECS, Peking University in 2023.

-My research interests include Recommender Systems, Graph Neural Networks and other applications of GNN.
+His research interests include Recommender Systems, Graph Neural Networks and other applications of GNN.

----
+***

+### Research Interests

+- Recommender Systems
+- Graph Neural Networks
+- Graph Signal Processing
+- Contrastive Learning

+***

-#### Academic Services
+### Academic Services
+- PC Member/Conference Reviewer for **KDD 2023, NeurIPS 2023, MM 2023, SDM 2024, ICLR 2024**
+- Journal Reviewer for **PLOS ONE**

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.